 The next journey is with a heart at peace and a spirit ready – a time for reflection, legacy, and pursuing what truly matters, with a loving spouse by my side, without the distractions of earlier years.
 I am truly grateful for experiencing every sunrise on my diverse journey, which brought me to where I am today.

-My “76 trips” around the sun were not celebrated with any fanfare, only a 2-day road trip to Khon Kaen University Hospital for treatment review.
+My “76 trips” around the sun this year were not celebrated with any fanfare, only a 2-day road trip to the Khon Kaen University Hospital for treatment plan review.
 A quiet, peaceful trip.
 While my “good Thai retirement life” didn’t anticipate these challenges, with a different rhythm and a positive move forward attitude, I am hopeful for improved health.
 Now I am anticipating my next instalment, taken one day at a time – over 2026, and beyond.

 The 7 golden rules for a peaceful life